cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/ome-faq.md

 No. OME and the option to provide and control your own encryption keys, called BYOK, from Azure Information Protection were not designed to respond to law enforcement subpoenas.
 OME, with BYOK for Azure Information Protection, was designed for compliance-focused customers.
 Microsoft takes third-party requests for customer data very seriously.
 As a cloud service provider, we always advocate for the privacy of customer data.
 In the event we get a subpoena, we always attempt to redirect the third party to the customer to obtain the information.
 (Please read Brad Smith's blog: [Protecting customer data from government snooping](https://blogs.microsoft.com/blog/2013/12/04/protecting-customer-data-from-government-snooping/)).
 We periodically publish detailed information of the request we receive.
 For more information regarding third-party data requests, see [Responding to government and law enforcement requests to access customer data](https://www.microsoft.com/en-us/trustcenter/privacy/govt-requests-for-data) on the Microsoft Trust Center.
 Also, see "Disclosure of Customer Data" in the [Online Services Terms (OST)](https://www.microsoft.com/en-us/Licensing/product-licensing/products.aspx).

-## How is this feature related to legacy Office 365 Message Encryption (OME) and Information Rights Management (IRM) features?﻿
+## How is this feature related to legacy Office 365 Message Encryption (OME) and Information Rights Management (IRM) features?

 The new capabilities for Office 365 Message Encryption are an evolution of the existing IRM and legacy OME solutions.
 The following table provides more details.